Tidewater Oil Company: Tide Water Associated Oil Company

-In 1926, control of Tide Water Oil sold out to a new holding company, Tide Water Associated Oil Company, which also acquired a controlling interest in California’s Associated Oil Company.
+In 1926, control of Tide Water Oil was sold to a new holding company, Tide Water Associated Oil Company, which also acquired a controlling interest in California's Associated Oil Company.
 Soon thereafter, Standard Oil Company of New Jersey took control of the company.
 Flying A became the primary brand name for the company, though the Tydol and Associated names were also retained in their respective marketing areas.